matteolavaggi/ml-brevo-for-elementor-pro/IMPLEMENTATION_SUMMARY.md

-# Plugin Version 2.0 - Implementation Summary
+# 🎉 ML Brevo for Elementor Pro v2.0 - IMPLEMENTATION COMPLETE!

 ## 🎉 IMPLEMENTATION COMPLETED!

-We have successfully transformed the Integration for Elementor forms - Brevo (brevo) plugin from a limited 3-field solution to a comprehensive dynamic field mapping system.
+We have successfully transformed the ML Brevo for Elementor Pro plugin from a limited 3-field solution to a comprehensive dynamic field mapping system.

 ---